onera/Cassiopee/Post/doc/source/Post.rst

     The interpolation cell search can be preconditioned if extractMesh is applied several times using the same donor mesh.
     Parameter hook is only used in 'robust' mode and is a list of ADT (one per donor zone), each of them must be created and deleted by C.createHook and C.freeHook (see Converter module userguide).

+    Exists also as in place version (_extractMesh) that modifies a and return None.

     *Example of use:*